-Departures: Ethan Vernon, Richard Haughton, David Hewitt, Tom Timothy (who stays on as Team Principal), Will Corbett and Jonny Wale
+Departures: Ethan Vernon, Richard Haughton, David Hewett, Tom Timothy (who stays on as Team Principal), Will Corbett and Jonny Wale

-New signings: Ed Laverack, Tristan Robbins, Isaac Mundy, Stephen Bradbury, Will Bjergfelt, Ben Hardy, George Wood, Jacob Scott
+New signings: James Shaw, Ed Laverack, Tristan Robbins, Isaac Mundy, Stephen Bradbury, Will Bjergfelt, Ben Hardy, Pete Williams, George Wood and Jacob Scott

-Retained: Will Fox, Julian Varley, Andy Turner, Jordan Reed
+Retained: Julian Varley, Andy Turner, Jordan Reed, Will Fox

-Departures: these riders were in the 2018 KTM squad and have not been retained – Peter Barusevicus, Fraser Rounds, Andrew Disley, Alex Harvey, Adam Robinson, Kieran Brady, Callum Ferguson, Dave Shackleton, Gavin Taylor, Ollie Peckover, Joe Hill and David Kovács
+Departures: these riders were in the 2018 KTM squad and did not move across to SwiftCarbon Pro Cycling – Peter Barusevicus, Fraser Rounds, Andrew Disley, Alex Harvey, Adam Robinson, Kieran Brady, Callum Ferguson, Dave Shackleton, Gavin Taylor, Ollie Peckover, Joe Hill and David Kovács

 Feature photo: Andrew Peat / Always Riding